Updated: Jun 10

 How to make good decisions when you’re tired

 Research suggests you should try to avoid this as more biases and shortcuts will creep in.
-On average you will be more cautious and risk averse.
-But if the decision won’t wait, then get out your pen and paper, to get the decision out of your head, and try to go through a systematic process of defining the problem, coming up with at least 2 options, comparing them on the key criteria for success, and then when one option comes out ahead, doing a quick pre-mortem.
+On average you will be more cautious and risk-averse.
+But if the decision won’t wait, then get out your pen and paper, to get the decision out of your head, and try to go through a systematic process of defining the problem, coming up with at least 2 options, and comparing them on the key criteria for success, and then when one option comes out ahead, doing a quick pre-mortem.